Ben Roethlisberger: 2008: Second Super Bowl championship

-2009 season
+2009

 In Week 3 against the Cincinnati Bengals, the Steelers were dominant in the first half and led, 20–9, in the fourth quarter, but the defense surrendered the lead with 14 seconds left.
 Roethlisberger got the ball back with two seconds remaining and his Hail Mary attempt was incomplete.
-It is his first NFL loss in the state of Ohio, snapping an 11–0 record.
+It was his first NFL loss in the state of Ohio, snapping an 11–0 record.
 He improved his record of 10–0 against the Cleveland Browns by throwing for 417 yards and 2 touchdowns in Week 6.
 In Week 11 against the Kansas City Chiefs, he had thrown for 398 yards and three touchdowns before leaving the game in overtime after taking a knee to the helmet on a scramble attempt.
 He suffered the fourth concussion of his NFL career.
 After sitting out the overtime loss in Week 12 at Baltimore, Roethlisberger started against the Oakland Raiders in Week 13 and passed for 278 yards and two touchdown passes.
 He threw a go-ahead touchdown pass to Hines Ward with 1:56 remaining, only to have the Raiders answer back with a winning touchdown with nine seconds left.
 The Steelers could not hold three leads in the fourth quarter.
 They led 10–6, 17–13 and 24–20.
 It was the fifth loss of the season in which they surrendered the lead in the final quarter.

 On a frigid Thursday night in Cleveland in Week 14, Roethlisberger was sacked 8 times and did not lead a touchdown drive in his first career loss to Cleveland, ending a perfect 10–0 record against the rival Browns.
 It is the first time he lost four straight starts.